-Neonatal conjunctivitis is purulent ocular drainage due to a chemical irritant or a pathogenic organism.
+Neonatal conjunctivitis is watery or purulent ocular drainage due to a chemical irritant or a pathogenic organism.
 Prevention with antigonococcal topical treatment at birth is routine.
 Diagnosis is clinical and usually confirmed by laboratory testing.
 Treatment is with organism-specific antimicrobials.

 The major causes (in decreasing order) are

 Infection is acquired from infected mothers during passage through the birth canal.
 Chlamydial ophthalmia (caused by Chlamydia trachomatis) is the most common bacterial cause; it accounts for up to 40% of conjunctivitis in neonates < 4 wk of age.
 The prevalence of maternal chlamydial infection ranges from 2 to 20%.
 About 30 to 50% of neonates born to acutely infected women acquire infection, and 25 to 50% of those develop conjunctivitis (and 5 to 20% develop pneumonia).
 Other bacteria, including Streptococcus pneumoniae and nontypeable Haemophilus influenzae, account for another 30 to 50% of cases, whereas gonococcal ophthalmia (conjunctivitis due to Neisseria gonorrhoeae) accounts for < 1% of cases.

 Chemical conjunctivitis is usually secondary to the instillation of topical therapy for ocular prophylaxis.

 The major viral cause is herpes simplex virus types 1 and 2 (herpetic keratoconjunctivitis), but this virus causes < 1% of cases.

 Because they overlap in both manifestation and onset, causes of neonatal conjunctivitis are difficult to distinguish clinically.
 Conjunctivae are injected, and discharge (watery or purulent) is present.